 This is a remote, two-story log cabin, with one room on each floor and a steep staircase leading up to the top floor.
-Up to eight guests may sleep here; bedding includes two double beds, two single beds and a sleeper sofa.
+Up to eight guests may sleep here; bedding includes four double beds and a futon bed.
 Lanterns and a wood stove are provided, and a vault toilet is outside.
 Parking can accommodate up to four vehicles.

-No water is available and no cooking utensils are available either.
+No water or cooking utensils are available.
 Guests are advised to bring plenty of water for drinking, cooking and cleaning.
 They should also bring cooking pots and utensils, sleeping bags or blankets, flashlights, matches, outdoor furniture and firewood.

 Roberts Cabin is located in the South Park Ranger District, which inludes South Park, part of the Mosquito Range, Eleven Mile Canyon, Jefferson Lake Recreation Areas, the Tarryall Mountains and Puma Hills.